giantswarm/handbook/content/docs/observability/loki-usage.md

 ```
 |= : contains
-!= : does not contains
+!= : does not contain
 |~ : regex matches
 !~ : regex does not match
 ```